myneur/HeartRateRunner/README.md

 ![HeartRateRunner Screenshot Bright](/doc/screen.jpg)

+# Heart zones are hardcoded so far, because it is under testing and there are no permissions to read it from profile when installed manually.

 DataField designed to show all running metrics at one page.
 It shows heart rate and pace with trends and hr zones.